If you want more information or to request a demo, get in touch by filling out your details below.

 Our Mission

-At MyOpNotes, our mission is to revolutionise surgical documentation by streamlining operation notes, harnessing the power of surgical 'big data', and optimising hospital reimbursements through precise OPCS coding.
+At MyOpNotes, our mission is to revolutionise surgical documentation by streamlining operation notes and optimising hospital reimbursements through precise OPCS coding.

 We believe that powering surgery with highly granular data is the future.
-And we want to unlock that value for all involved in the patient's surgical care.
+We want to unlock that value for all involved in the patient's surgical care.

 Developed in collaboration with surgeons, we create specialised software which delivers intuitive technology for the benefit of patients—current and future.
 We believe that surgeons should worry about surgery, not paperwork, and we’re here to fulfil that.